santhoshkumaritla/FrontlinesEdutech-Task/FRONTEND/README.md

 ## Available Scripts

+**Frontend (FRONTEND folder):**

 - `npm run dev` - Start the Vite development server
-- `npm run server` - Start the JSON Server mock API on port 3001
 - `npm run build` - Build the application for production
 - `npm run preview` - Preview the production build
 - `npm run lint` - Run ESLint for code quality checks

+**Backend (Backend folder):**

+- `npm run server` - Start the JSON Server mock API on port 10000

 ## API Endpoints

-The JSON Server provides the following endpoints:
+The JSON Server (running on port 10000) provides the following endpoints:

 - `GET /companies` - Fetch all companies
 - `GET /companies?_page=1&_limit=10` - Fetch paginated companies
 - `GET /companies?q=search_term` - Search companies
+- `GET /companies/:id` - Fetch a specific company by ID

 ## Usage Guide

 ### Searching Companies

-1. Use the search bar in the header to search across company names and descriptions
+1. Use the search bar in the header to search by company names
+2. Search matches companies whose names start with your search term
-2. Results update in real-time as you type
+3. Results update in real-time as you type
+4. Example: Searching "A" shows Apple, Amazon, Acme (not companies with A in the middle)

 ### Filtering Companies